uspki/policies/certificate-policy.md

 All significant events and the root cause analysis shall be explained in an audit log summary.
 Actions taken as a result of the audit log reviews shall be documented.

 #### 5.4.3 Retention Period for Audit Logs
-Audit logs shall be retained on-site until reviewed, in addition to being archived as described in Section 5.5.
+Audit logs shall be retained on-site until reviewed, in addition to being archived as described in section 5.5.
 The Security trusted role shall be responsible for  overseeing the migration of audit logs from the CA to the archives.

 The CA shall retain any audit logs generated for at least seven years.
 The CA shall make these audit logs available to its Qualified Auditor upon request.